qmahnoor817-netizen/CyberSecurity_Internship/sqrock_phase2/README.md

 - `REPORT.md` — the written report/analysis deliverable
 - Any extra deliverable named in the task brief (checklist, playbook, template, sample files)

-## How to submit
-1. Run each script and screenshot the output where the brief asks for "execution logs" — most Phase 2 scripts run fully offline with no setup (see table below).
-2. Read and lightly rewrite each `REPORT.md` in your own words before submitting.
-3. Zip/upload the whole folder, or submit day-by-day per your supervisor's format.

 ## What needs extra setup vs. runs immediately